hoothin/UserScripts/.github/ISSUE_TEMPLATE/custom-rule-request.md

 ---
 name: Custom rule request
-about: Seek help for custom rule
+about: Seek help for custom rule.
+Please publish the issue according to the guidelines, otherwise the request will be ignored and closed directly.
+Your understanding and cooperation are appreciated.
 title: ''
 labels: ''
 assignees: ''